Take your law firm's presence to the next level with content marketing!

 - Consider keyword and key phrase searches for your buyer personas, and incorporate those keywords and phrases into your practice area pages.

 - Work with a website designer to ensure that the technical elements of your practice area pages are optimized, include the code.
 By working with a website designer, you can make sure that the architecture of your website will result in search engines “crawling” your site (or discovering your specific practice area pages).
 If your practice area pages are not visible to search engines, then search engines cannot crawl those practice area pages and ultimately cannot index or rank them.
 Once a search crawls your practice area pages, then those search engines will store the information from those sites.
 This latter process is known as indexing.
 Finally, search engines will decide, based on the index, which websites best respond to a specific internet search, and then it will rank or order websites in response to searches.

 - Learn more about mobile SEO, and make sure you’ve optimized your practice area pages for both desktop or laptop usage, and for searches on a mobile device.

 - Understand the difference between helpful links and unhelpful links for SEO purposes.
 You’ll want to have different types of links, and you’ll want them to go to reputable sites.
 On practice area pages, you can link to your own firm’s contact page or blog, but you should also consider providing links to legitimate sources.

 Remember, nothing you put on the internet is set in stone.
 Remember to be flexible, recognizing that you can always make revisions.
 Read our blog on this topic to learn more.

 Law Firm Content Marketing Elements and Tools

 Landing pages are crucial for generating leads.
 While landing pages are developed for nearly all businesses that want to engage in content marketing, they often take the form of practice area pages for law firms.
-When you’re developing a landing page, you should be thinking about how to get your reader to contact you or to engage further on your website.
+When developing a landing page, you should be thinking about how to get your reader to contact you or engage further on your website.